akuaagyeiwaa/ATSA/index.md

 Association.

-8. Deputy Organizing Secretary:
+### 8. Deputy Organizing Secretary:

 There shall be two deputies who shall:
 a) Assist the Organiser in all his duties.
 b) They shall perform any other functions/duties assigned to him by the executive council, Association and /or the Chairperson.

-9. Public Relations Officer:
+### Public Relations Officer:

-a) The Public Relations Officer shall be the Chairperson of the Social Media team of the Association.
+-The Public Relations Officer shall be the Chairperson of the Social Media team of the Association.

-b) The Public Relations Officer shall be responsible for making effective publicity and advertisement of all activities
+- The Public Relations Officer shall be responsible for making effective publicity and advertisement of all activities

-c) He/she shall perform any other function assigned to him/her in relation to the office by the Executive Council and by this regulation.
+- He/she shall perform any other function assigned to him/her in relation to the office by the Executive Council and by this regulation. level 1 item

-### And a nested list:

-- level 1 item
-  - level 2 item
-  - level 2 item
-    - level 3 item
-    - level 3 item
-- level 1 item
-  - level 2 item
-  - level 2 item
-  - level 2 item
-- level 1 item
-  - level 2 item
-  - level 2 item
-- level 1 item

 ### Small image